SCENE 01 / BOOM OPERATORS

 Peruvian boom operators built for dialogue-driven sets at altitude

-Here is how this works in practice.
-Boom operation in Peru is its own craft, refined on Tondero feature shoots, América Televisión and Latina drama schedules, and on DAFO and Ministerio de Cultura-backed Peruvian features rolling through Lima studios and Cusco location runs.
-Our boom operators have come up through the the capital production-sound community ordered loosely under the Asociación Peruana de Profesionales del Audiovisual, working alongside senior mixers and Audiovisual Project Perú audio crews.
+Boom operation in Peru is its own craft.
+It is refined on Tondero feature shoots and on América Televisión and Latina drama schedules.
+DAFO and Ministerio de Cultura-backed Peruvian features round it out, rolling through Lima studios and Cusco location runs.
+Our boom operators come up through the capital's production-sound community, grouped loosely under the Asociación Peruana de Profesionales del Audiovisual.
+They work alongside senior mixers and Audiovisual Project Perú audio crews.

-Here is the short of it.
-They handle the Sennheiser MKH416 as the standard short shotgun, MKH8060 when a tighter pattern is needed, and Schoeps CMIT 5U where the mixer prefers a cleaner top end.
+They run the Sennheiser MKH416 as the standard short shotgun.
+The MKH8060 steps in when a tighter pattern is needed.
+The Schoeps CMIT 5U comes out when the mixer wants a cleaner top end.
 Pole work uses K-Tek and Ambient carbon poles with Cinela Pianissimo blimps for coastal exterior coverage.
-Coverage stretches from Lima palacio interiors through Centro Histórico colonial-wall reflection profiles, Cusco adobe-absorbed church silence, Sacred Valley altitude windsweep and Amazon insect-noise and rain-shower (Nov-Apr) environments that punish anyone without the right windjammer kit.
+Coverage reaches from Lima palacio interiors through Centro Histórico colonial-wall reflections and Cusco adobe-absorbed church silence.
+It also covers Sacred Valley altitude windsweep and Amazon insect noise and rain showers (Nov-Apr), settings that punish anyone without the right windjammer kit.

-Here is the breakdown.
-Selection is driven by format and pace.
-Narrative experts hold scene matching through long takes and tricky blocking on Peruvian features and miniseries; documentary boom ops carry their own utility kit and step in for second-camera coverage on Amazon and Andean expedition shoots without dropping audio quality; commercial booms work fast and to agency direction across Miraflores and San Isidro production-house schedules.
+Selection comes down to format and pace.
+Narrative pros hold scene matching through long takes and tricky blocking on Peruvian features and miniseries.
+Documentary boom ops carry their own utility kit.
+They step in for second-camera coverage on Amazon and Andean expedition shoots without dropping audio quality.
+Commercial booms work fast and follow agency direction across Miraflores and San Isidro production-house schedules.

-Here is what that looks like on the ground.
-We confirm operator openings within twenty-four hours, brief them on the sound mixer's recorder of choice — typically Sound Devices 833 or 888 on Peruvian drama and feature sets — and align with wardrobe and camera teams on shadow and frame avoidance in colonial-church and Centro Histórico geometries.
-Operators carry their own personal kit (poles, headphones, hand mics, spare windjammers), travel readily for INC heritage-permit shoots inside Machu Picchu citadel and Cusco church interiors where minimal crew access is mandated, and integrate cleanly with full sound departments on DAFO and IGV 18% tax-recovery-eligible Peruvian productions and global co-productions for Netflix LatAm and Disney+.
+We confirm operator openings within twenty-four hours.
+Then we brief them on the sound mixer's recorder of choice — mostly the Sound Devices 833 or 888 on Peruvian drama and feature sets.
+We also align with wardrobe and camera teams on shadow and frame avoidance in colonial-church and Centro Histórico geometries.
+Operators carry their own personal kit: poles, headphones, hand mics, and spare windjammers.
+They travel readily for INC heritage-permit shoots inside the Machu Picchu citadel and Cusco church interiors, where minimal crew access is required.
+On set, they blend cleanly into full sound departments on DAFO and IGV 18% tax-recovery-eligible Peruvian shoots.
+They also handle global co-productions for Netflix LatAm and Disney+.

 FAQ